Table of Contents[Hide][Show]

 As if finding a daily skin care regime isn’t difficult enough, adding face masks to your routine can be a real challenge.
-With DIYs and hundreds of products all having great marketing around what they think you might need, you may find yourself asking something like, “what's the best natural face mask for me?”
+With DIYs and hundreds of products all having great marketing around what they think you might need, you may find yourself asking something like, “what’s the best facial mask for me?” and “how to find the right face mask?”

 When we help people make their mask decision, we always go back to the basics.
 We start with questions like, “what is your skin type?” and “what are your skin care goals?”
 That lets us get moving in the right direction.

-It might be really obvious to you what your skin type is, but it might not (especially if you’re experiencing several issues.)
-What we would suggest is to test your skin type!
+It might be really obvious to you what your skin type is, but it might not (especially if you’re experiencing several issues).
+First, we would suggest to test your skin type!
 Wash your face and don’t put any products on for a few hours or overnight.
 After a little while, touch your face.
 You can also press a tissue over your face and visually see where you’re oily and where you’re not.

 A Facial Mask for Oily Skin and Clogged Pores